neondatabase/neon/docs/rfcs/025-generation-numbers.md

 Examples of how orphan objects arise:

-- A node is doing compaction and writes a layer object, then crashes before it writes the index_part.json that references that layer.
+- A node PUTs a layer object, then crashes before it writes the index_part.json that references that layer.
-- A partition node carries on running for some time, and writes out an unbounded number of objects while it believes itself to be the rightful writer for a tenant.
+- A stale node carries on running for some time, and writes out an unbounded number of objects while it believes itself to be the rightful writer for a tenant.
 - A pageserver crashes between un-linking an object from the index, and persisting the object to its deletion queue.